 I joined the CAB to gain experience of advising clients in real-life situations, making use of my communication and interpersonal skills to help people with their legal problems.
 I successfully completed a training course to gain key skills.

-- I speak and write fluent Spanish, French and German.
+I speak and write fluently in Spanish, French and German.

 Key points to include in a law CV

 Commercial awareness is a buzzword in the legal sphere.
 All recruiters are looking to hire trainees with the ability to place legal issues within the wider context of current affairs, so make sure to briefly demonstrate your commercial awareness ability.

 Due to the nature of the job, lawyers are required to have a diverse range of skills.
 Key competencies that should feature on your CV include communication and networking skills, analytical ability, logical reasoning and writing ability.
 However, you may wish to demonstrate emotional intelligence, financial literacy, project management and time management.

 Finally, make sure to research the firm thoroughly so that you tailor your CV to their job application and the company’s ethos.